 Gold Eagles secure Embry-Riddle's position as an outstanding institution of higher education by making annual gifts of $5,000 to $9,999.

-Through annual support of $2,500 or more, Silver Eagles build the unsurpassed training programs that have become a hallmark of our university.
+Through annual support of $2,500 to $4,999, Silver Eagles build the unsurpassed training programs that have become a hallmark of our university.

-Bronze Eagles give $500 or more annually, and help us soar to new heights in educational achievement.
+Bronze Eagles give $500 to $2,499 annually, and help us soar to new heights in educational achievement.

 Our large number of Eagles Club donors, who each give up to $499 annually, are the foundation upon which this great university's progress is built.

 If you'd like to look through the members of our Eagle Society categorized by their affiliation to the university, select one of the links below.